 A road freight fleet manager's role is one of risk avoidance and mitigation based largely on experience, either personal or collective.
-What works for me?
-What have others used?
-What didn't work?
-These are common questions that shape decisions and result in a bounded rationality (rules of thumb).
+What works for me, what have others used, what didn't work for others, are common thoughts that shape decisions and result in a bounded rationality (rules of thumb).
 This approach works well for vehicles and technologies that have had years or decades to prove their worth, but not as effectively for nascent ZE technologies.

-As outlined in Sections 0 and 4, larger private and government fleets have been first movers in adopting zero emissions trucks, driven by:
+As outlined in Sections 3 and 4, larger private and government fleets have been first movers in adopting zero emissions trucks, driven by:

-- customer requirements (typically a large multinational or government contract), - a sustainability initiative or commitment, or - wanting to lead or differentiate themselves (competitive advantage).
+- customer requirements (typically a large multinational or government contract), - a sustainability initiative or commitment, or - wanting to lead or differentiate themselves.

-These initial deployments will help build confidence in the industry but are yet to result in any company switching its whole fleet or broader uptake across the sector.
+These initial deployments will help build confidence in the industry but are yet to result in any fleet switching its whole fleet or broader uptake across the industry.
 There is still scepticism in parts of the workforce and support for cultural evolution will be required to build confidence in even the most proactive fleets.
-New and additional responsibilities for fleet managers (charging, EV training) may also be resisted by some.